Ryland Bouchard: Solo work

-In 2008 Bouchard released Seeds a hand-crafted limited edition box set with close to two hours of music (divided between an A-Sides CD/vinyl and a B-Sides CD), a DVD of super 8 videos, four 7" vinyl records, letter-pressed lyrics, a hand silk-screened shirt, bag, poster, and a set of illustrations by his longtime collaborator Daniel Gibson.
+In 2008, Bouchard released Seeds a hand-crafted limited edition box set with close to two hours of music (divided between an A-Sides CD/vinyl and a B-Sides CD), a DVD of Super 8 videos, four 7" vinyl records, letter-pressed lyrics, a hand silk-screened shirt, bag, poster, and a set of illustrations by his longtime collaborator Daniel Gibson.
 Only 500 copies of the set were made.

 In early 2009, Bouchard completed a Take-Away Show video session for La Blogothèque where he performed songs from Seeds.

 The 2009 double vinyl release Cowbirds and Cuckoos was released on November 15, 2009, by Swim Slowly Records.
 The release consists of two hand screen-printed records and photography by Ryland Bouchard.
-In February 2010 Swim Slowly Records released a digital EP "Better This Than Nothing", a collection of B-Sides from "Cowbirds and Cuckoos".
+In February 2010, Swim Slowly Records released a digital EP "Better This Than Nothing", a collection of B-Sides from "Cowbirds and Cuckoos".

-Super 8
+Film

 With the release of "Seeds" in 2008 Bouchard also included a DVD worth of videos shot exclusively on Super 8 film.
-In 2009 he also released a series of Super 8 videos for the "Cowbirds and Cuckoos" release on YouTube.
-Using mostly a Braun Nizo S580 and Kodak Ektachrome 64T film the videos include footage from various locations throughout Europe, Mexico and the United States.
+In 2009, he also released a series of Super 8 videos for the "Cowbirds and Cuckoos" release on YouTube.
+Using mostly a Braun Nizo S580 and Kodak Ektachrome 64T film, the videos include footage from various locations throughout Europe, Mexico and the United States.
 Completed without digital effects the films rely heavily on time lapse, slow motion and other experimental filmmaking techniques.

+On Aug 31, 2011, the Portland Mercury reported that Lana Del Rey used Super 8 footage from Bouchard's "Good Life #2" for the original Video Games (song) music video.

+On May 13, 2022, Bouchard shared stills for 16mm film footage contributed to "Scarlet" a film by Pietro Marcello.

+On May 29, 2023, Bouchard announced work on a "non-narrative nature documentary on 16mm/35mm film."